arrow

 Posted on May 29, 2019

-Throughout his career, Lee has focused on education, healthcare and workforce needs as well as community and economic development, to create, reinvigorate and promote sustainable initiatives through legislative action and access to state and federal programs.
-As Vice President and Interim Executive Director of Math for America, he directed a congressional process establishing a national math and science corps that became public law.
+His career began at the Library of Congress in Washington, D.C., where he worked at the Congressional Research Service, gaining valuable insights into the role of research and information dissemination, followed by a tenure as a staffer for U.S. Senator Claiborne Pell.
+Throughout his career, Lee has focused on education, healthcare, and economic development, and promoting sustainable initiatives through legislative action and access to state and federal programs.
+As Vice President and Interim Executive Director of Math for America, he directed a congressional process guiding legislation in establishing a national math and science corps that became public law.

-Lee has excelled in creating communication and public relations strategies in many roles including Director of Communications for Maine Governor John Baldacci and Community Liaison for Senator George Mitchell in his capacity leading the Northern Ireland peace negotiations.
-In concert with the start of the Peace Talks in Belfast, Northern Ireland, Lee organized an education and workforce conference with participants from East and West Belfast, Republic of Ireland and the United States.
-He later spent several years building US-Northern Ireland partnerships and helped launch education programs in Ghana, Africa.
+Lee’s expertise also extends to public relations and communication strategies, having served as Director of Communications for Maine Governor John Baldacci and as a Community Liaison during the Northern Ireland peace negotiations.
+In concert with the start of the Peace Talks in Belfast, Northern Ireland, Lee organized an education and workforce conference with participants from East and West Belfast, Republic of Ireland, and the United States.
+The conference created a forum for discussion and paved the way for several partnerships and new programs.

 Join us today